-- There is always some degree of uncertainty over whether the full effects of any economy measures and/or service reductions will be achieved.
-The Chief Executive and Deputy Chief Executives have been requested to be prudent in their assumptions and that those assumptions, particularly about demand led budgets, will hold true in changing circumstances. - The Bellwin Scheme Emergency Financial Assistance to Local Authorities provides assistance in the event of an emergency.
-The Local Authority is able to claim assistance with the cost of dealing with an emergency over and above a threshold set by the Government. - The risk of major litigation, both current and in the future. - Risks in the inter-relation between the NHS and Social Service authorities coupled with the responsibilities of Public Health. - The Local Council Tax Support Scheme with less Government funding and increases in caseload at the Council's own risk - Issues arising from the final Housing Benefit Subsidy Claim. - The localisation of Business Rates including the impact of businesses declining in the borough boundaries - New and impending legislation - Unplanned volume increases in major demand led budgets, particularly in adult and children's services, learning disabilities, physical and sensory impairment, and housing benefits. - The need to retain a general contingency to provide for some measure of unforeseen circumstances which may arise.
-This part of the reserves is not provided for directly but indirectly on the assumption that the financial risks identified will not all crystallise. - The need to retain reserves for general day-to-day cash flow needs.
-This is minimal given the level of cash the Council holds at any given time.
+- e) The Local Council Tax Support Scheme with less Government funding and increases in caseload at the Council's own risk - f) Issues arising from the final Housing Benefit Subsidy Claim. - g) The localisation of Business Rates including the impact of businesses declining in the borough boundaries. - h) New and impending legislation. - i) Unplanned volume increases in major demand led budgets, particularly in adult and children's services, learning disabilities, physical and sensory impairment, and housing benefits. - j) The need to retain a general contingency to provide for some measure of unforeseen circumstances which may arise.
+This part of the reserves is not provided for directly but indirectly on the assumption that the financial risks identified will not all crystallise. - k) The need to retain reserves for general day-to-day cash flow needs.
+This is minimal given the level of cash the Council holds at any given time. - 3.5.6.
 Further exceptional risks identified may have a potential and serious call on reserves.
-The Council is advised to be cautious about these risks and commit to restoring any drawn down reserves in line with the Medium Term Financial Strategy.

-In these circumstances, I will require the Council, Cabinet, Chief Executive, Deputy Chief Executives and Directors:

-- To remain within their service budget for 2018/19 and within agreed medium term financial strategy targets for future years (2019/20 to 2021/22) with a strict adherence to recovering overspends within future years' financial plan targets. - Repayment to reserves in line with the Medium Term Financial Strategy should these risks materialise. - Direct any windfall revenue savings/underspends to reserves should the General Fund Revenue Reserves Strategy require it.
+The Council is advised to be cautious about these risks and commit to restoring any drawn down reserves in line with the Medium Term Financial Strategy. - 3.5.7.
+In these circumstances, I will require the Council, Cabinet, Chief Executive, Executive Directors and Directors: - a) To remain within their service budget for 2020/21 and within agreed medium term financial strategy parameters for future years (2021/22 to 2024/25) with a strict adherence to recovering overspends within future years' financial plan targets; - b) Repayment to reserves in line with the Medium Term Financial Strategy should these risks materialise; - c) Direct any windfall revenue savings/underspends to reserves should the General Fund Revenue Reserves Strategy require it.

-e.
+3.6.
 Estimated Earmarked General Fund Revenue Reserves

-I have reviewed the Council's General Fund earmarked revenue reserves which are estimated to amount to circa. £59.7 million at 1 April 2019.
-This is compiled of key specific reserves of Insurance at £6.2 million, Welfare Reform and Social Fund at £2.0 million, Adult and Children's Social Care at £3.1 million, Interest Equalisation at £3.6 million, MRP Equalisation at £12.6 million, Waste Management at £4.9 million, Business Transformation at £4.8 million, New Homes Bonus at £4.1 million, Business Rates Retention at £3.0 million, Capital at £2.4 million, Pensions at £5.8 million and Grants at £3.9 million.
+3.6.1.
+I have reviewed the Council's General Fund earmarked revenue reserves which are estimated to amount to circa. £67.1 million at 1 April 2020.
+This is compiled of key specific reserves of Insurance at £6.8 million, Welfare Reform and Social Fund at £1.7 million, Adult and Children's Social Care at £2.4 million, Interest Equalisation at £3.7 million, Rents Equalisation at £0.9 million, MRP Equalisation at £16.3 million, Waste Management at £4.9 million, Business Transformation at £2.1 million, New Homes Bonus at £5.3 million, Business Rates Retention at £4.3 million, Capital at £2.4 million, Pensions at £9.6 million and Grants at £4.1 million.
 The remainder is made up of other smaller funds held for specific purposes.

-f.
-Estimated Earmarked Housing Revenue Account Revenue Reserves g.
-Schools' Balances
+3.7.
+Estimated Earmarked Housing Revenue Account Revenue Reserves

-I have reviewed the Council's Housing Revenue Account earmarked revenue reserves which are estimated to amount to £30.9 million at 1 April 2019.
-This is compiled mainly of a Capital Investment reserve of £23.6 million and Major Repairs reserve of £6.8 million.
+3.7.1.
+I have reviewed the Council's Housing Revenue Account earmarked revenue reserves which are estimated to amount to £28.8 million at 1 April 2020.
+This is compiled mainly of a Capital Investment reserve of £23.2 million and Major Repairs reserve of £5.1 million.